How Can I get Text Messages from my Ex to Admit in Court: Guide

 Text messages are especially valuable to submit as evidence if you're in a high-conflict divorce or child custody case with a narcissist.

 Why?
-Text messages from your ex during a contentious situation will demonstrate their character to the court!
+Text messages from your ex during a contentious situation will demonstrate their character to the family court!

 Here's the question: will the court recognize the text messages as evidence?
 It's entirely possible with some strategy behind it!